ekrividus/autoMB/README.md

 automb weather - will adjust spell to account for weather
 automb day - will adjust spell to account for day
 automb (tog)gle [all | elements | weather | spell]][on | off | toggle] - will toggle showing various information per skillchain detected and spell attempt
 automb gearswap | gs - will toggle sending 'gs c bursting' and 'gs c notbursting' commands for gearswap
+automb target | tgt - toggle auto target swapping for MBs